 Amy Klein, Director of Development & Communications

-Amy is from the Chicagoland area, but her family is rooted in Detroit and Michigan has always been a second home to her.
-She attended the University of Michigan and has worked in the non-profit sector for ten years now, focusing primarily on fundraising, marketing, and events.
+Amy is from the Chicagoland area, but Michigan has always been a second home to her.
+She attended the University of Michigan and has worked in the non-profit sector for ten years, focusing primarily on fundraising, marketing, and events.

 With a family cottage on the West Arm, Walloon Lake has been Amy’s happy place since she was a child.
 When not at work, you can typically find her outdoors.
 She enjoys swimming, hiking, and spending time out on the boat.